How to Recover Data from Faulty RAID Arrays in NAS Idis DR-4208P

 Yes, hardware upgrades or modifications can potentially lead to data loss if not properly executed on NAS Idis DR-4208P devices.
 If the upgrades or modifications are done incorrectly, it can cause damage to the device or its components, which may result in data corruption or loss.
 It is always recommended to follow the manufacturer's guidelines and instructions when performing any hardware upgrades or modifications to ensure the safety of your data.
 Additionally, it is advisable to have proper backups of your data before attempting any changes to mitigate the risk of data loss.

-Although NAS DR-4208P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-4208P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view